skeptycal/ApplySyntax/docs/usage.md

 Apply sytnax will create a file `ApplySyntax.ext-list` in your `User` folder and track which extension it added so that if you remove a rule, ApplySyntax will only remove the extensions it added to the language file in question.

-If you do not like this functionality, you can simply disable it by setting the following option in your settings file to `#!js false`:
+If you do not like this functionality, you can simply disable it by setting the following option in your settings file to `false`:

 ```js
     "add_exts_to_lang_settings": true,